Home | Study Links | Rhymes |

 The frequencies contain many interesting patterns

-wave after the zero point as represented by the red pins, their wave segments stretch accordingly.
+as represented by the red pins grow larger, their wave segments as shown stretch accordingly.

-Moreover, the frequencies and their segments or wave sections, match each other in specific ways.
+These segments match each other in specific ways:

-#7-frequency wave segments.
-Etc. The frequencies contain many interesting patterns.
+Seven #11 segments = eleven #7 segments.
+Etc. The strings contain many interesting patterns.

 wave segments